Document Type : Research Paper

 Motivational Factors: Goal-oriented motivations enable better rational decision-making.
 Among managers, motivation to maintain professional credibility deterred hasty decisions.
 Among investors, motivation for short-term returns could both lead to bias and, with proper education, result in financial discipline.

-Cognitive and Attitudinal Factors: Evidence-based attitudes prevent cognitive biases.
-Managers’ cognitive biases typically arose from incomplete internal data and excessive emphasis on performance indicators.
+Cognitive and Attitudinal Factors: Evidence-based attitudes help prevent cognitive biases.
+Managers’ cognitive biases typically arises from incomplete internal data and excessive emphasis on performance indicators.
 Investors showed weakness in understanding risk-return ratios and susceptibility to news and social networks.
 Attitudes toward markets and acceptance of uncertainty were key components in reducing biases.

-Comparative analysis revealed that while four main themes are common, their manifestation mechanisms differ.
+Comparative analysis revealed that while the four main themes are common, their manifestation mechanisms differ.
 Manager-specific themes included strategic decision pressure, illusion of control, and organizational accountability.
 Investor themes of loss aversion, herding behavior, and framing effects were more prominent.
-Common themes included financial literacy, emotional intelligence, and structured feedback, significantly associated with reduced behavioral biases.
-Results indicate factors affecting bias reduction have a two-level structure: cognitive-emotional (individual) and structural-organizational (environmental).
+Common themes included financial literacy, emotional intelligence, and structured feedback, which were significantly associated with reduced behavioral biases.
+Results indicate that factors affecting bias reduction have a two-level structure: cognitive-emotional (individual) and structural-organizational (environmental).

 Discussion and Conclusion

-Findings indicate motivational, cognitive, attitudinal, and personality factors play important roles in bias emergence and reduction.
-Short-term motivations can lead to biases like overconfidence or loss aversion, necessitating focus on long-term goals and aligning rewards with actual results.
+Findings indicate that motivational, cognitive, attitudinal, and personality factors play important roles in bias emergence and reduction.
+Short-term motivations can lead to biases like overconfidence or loss aversion, necessitating a focus on long-term goals and aligning rewards with actual results.
 Accurate economic analysis and business intelligence tools reduce confirmation bias effects.
 Personality traits such as conscientiousness, adaptability, and emotional control prove effective in complex decision-making.
 Emotional intelligence’s role in managing emotions during market fluctuations is critical for controlling biases.

 Financial literacy and managed self-confidence are crucial.
-Individuals with high financial literacy better analyze market information and avoid emotional decisions.
+Individuals with high financial literacy can better analyze market information and avoid emotional decisions.
 Strengthening financial literacy through simulation-based training is among the most effective tools for correcting behavioral biases.
 Structured feedback and organizational learning through transparent decision-making environments help reduce errors in both groups.
-Excessive managerial self-confidence and market-oriented investor emotions are two main sources of behavioral biases requiring specific educational interventions.
+Excessive managerial self-confidence and market-oriented investor emotions are the two main sources of behavioral biases requiring specific educational interventions.

 Comparative analysis between managers and investors revealed that although the overall structure of influential factors is similar, their origin, mechanism, and impact intensity differ.
-For managers, strategic decision pressure, accountability requirements, and professional credibility maintenance are primary grounds for cognitive and emotional biases.
+For managers, strategic decision pressure, accountability requirements, and professional credibility maintenance are primary sources of cognitive and emotional biases.
 Among investors, market emotions, loss aversion, and herding behavior play more prominent roles in creating behavioral deviations.
 This fundamental difference highlights the necessity of developing separate educational programs and corrective policies for each group.

 Practical Implications